jhedstrom/drupalextension/doc/drush.rst

    :emphasize-lines: 10-12
    :lines: 1-24

-The Drush driver give you access to all the blackbox steps, plus those used in each of the following examples:
+The Drush driver gives you access to all the blackbox steps, plus those used in each of the following examples:

 .. literalinclude:: _static/snippets/drush.feature